theolivenbaum/resin/README.md

 - a big data analysis tool
 - a search engine

+## Realize, there is no schema (and not a whole lot of tables)

+You know how you have to first create a schema (tables) before writing to a SQL database?
+With ResinDB you don't have to do that.
+You can just start writing immediately.

+Imagine a document as a row in a database table.
+In a document database you may store rows of data in that table with variable number of columns.
+There is only one table.

+If you have graph-like business entities you would like full queryability into, flatten them out and use paths as field names, so that Resin can understand them.

+In queries you reference document fields by key (or path).

+Do you need two tables?
+Then create two ResinDB databases.

 ## Embedded, zero conf/warmup, with concurrent read/write

 ResinDB is a library, not a service.
 Because of that ResinDB has been optimized to be able to immediately respond to queries without having to first rebuild data structures in-memory.